Innovation Hubs

 Guillaume, Materials Researcher

 "I was blown away when I heard about the high amount of light a butterfly can absorb and the many nanoholes in its wings," Guillaume reveals.
-Hisobjective is to adapt this phenomenon in science and harness the genius of nature to benefit science.
+His objective is to adapt this phenomenon in science and harness the genius of nature to benefit science.

-ZEISS Innovation Hub newsletter
+ZEISS Innovation Hub @ KIT newsletter

 Sites